craig-joseph-lucas/the-victory-is-yours-source/content/posts/2020/03/Joy-in-any-circumstance.md

 Most importantly we have the opporunity to share and defend the gospel through any circumstance in life when we keep the same mindset Paul had.
 God bless you all and Amen.

-Your brother in Christ,
+    our brother in Christ,
-Craig
+    raig